Geppetto’s Pizza Bianca is the best white pizza recipe you’ll ever come across — fontina cheese, garlic, shallots and herbs on a fabulous thin crust.

 We were known for our pizza.
 It reigns in my mind as some of the best pizza I’ve ever had.
 Ever.
 There is nothing like a Sm Neo roni on mush – all my old Geppetto chums know that’s a small thin crust with pepperoni, onion and mushroom.
 It remains the pizza of my dreams.

 But a rival to our regular pizza was our Pizza Bianca.
 We had the best imported (and aromatic) Fontina cheese.
 It stunk in a good way.

-The crust isn’t as good as the Geppetto crust, but we had advantages at Geppetto: a guy whose full-time job was making the pasta and pizza dough, semolina in the flour mix, and a long rise for the the dough.
+This crust, although it’s fine, isn’t as good as the Geppetto crust, but we had advantages there: a guy whose full-time job was making the pasta and pizza dough, semolina in the flour mix, and a long rise for the the dough.
 Even though it’s not the same crust, it turned out better than I expected.
 Some of the center pieces could be a bit crispier but my choice of pan and lack of pizza stone could have caused that.
 The topping (sauce and cheese) taste just like my memories.
 I’m very pleased and can’t believe it took me this long to make.